Procedure Information

 If you are unable to keep your appointment, please notify the department as soon as possible as your appointment may be used for someone else.
 The booking team will arrange another date and time for you.
 Please bring this booklet with you when you attend.

-Enclosed with this leaflet is a consent form.
+Enclosed with this booklet is a consent form.
 Your signature is needed for the test to go ahead.

 The consent form is an important document.
-Please read it carefully together with the information in this leaflet.
-Please bring both the consent form and leaflet with you to your appointment.
+Please read it carefully together with the information in this booklet.
+Please bring both the consent form and booklet with you to your appointment.

 We may contact you a few days before your appointment to discuss the procedure and preparation in more detail.
 You will also be given the opportunity to ask questions in the department when you attend for your appointment.